tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

   the rule "if X and Y have the same parents, then they're siblings".

 - **Questions** that can be asked about objects and their relationships.
-These are similar to *queries* in a database system.
+These are like *queries* in a database system.
 For example, you might ask "Who are Jody's parents?"

-Facts and rules together form what is often called a **knowledge base**.
+Facts and rules together form what is often called a **knowledge base** (**KB**).
 Many useful Prolog programs are structured as a knowledge base, plus queries on that knowledge base.

 ## Running Prolog